Would you like to grow a vegetable garden but feel like it just takes way too long? Well, the amazing thing is, it doesn’t have to.

 Basically, you directly sow the seeds into good quality dirt.
 Then you’ll need to water and wait.
 Before you know it, in about 4-6 weeks, you’ll have fresh spinach.

 Spinach can be a nice addition to any salad, or you could prepare the spinach fresh like in this recipe.

 Spinach can be grown in Zones 3-9, and the leaves can already be harvested 6 weeks after planting.

 3. Baby Carrots

 Baby carrots taste delicious, are a great snack, are great to cook with, and don’t take as long as full-sized carrots because they don’t have to grow to be as large.

 So if you enjoy carrots and want them quickly, then you’ll definitely want to pick the baby carrot variety.
-Then you’ll just plant them in the ground, or in a container garden.
+Plant them in the ground, or in a container garden for versatility.

 Either way, be sure to directly sow the seeds in quality dirt.
 Then in about 30 days, you’ll have your first harvest.